Common questions about VMware to Azure replication

 Can a single configuration server be used to protect multiple vCenter instances?

 Yes, a single configuration server can protect VMs across multiple vCenters.
-There is not limit on how many vCenter instances can be added to the configuration server, however the limits for how many VMs a single configuration server can protect do apply.
+There isn't limit on how many vCenter instances can be added to the configuration server, however the limits for how many VMs a single configuration server can protect do apply.

 Can a single configuration server protect multiple clusters within vCenter?